GoodCartel/Land/README.md

 Probably the most used development environment is Visual Studio Code.
 This project has a [default extension recommendation](https://marketplace.visualstudio.com/items?itemName=NomicFoundation.hardhat-solidity) from Hardhat (set in folder *.vscode*).

 For quick and easy playground in the browser one can use [Remix](https://remix.ethereum.org/).
-It has good support for various tooling and some projects even use it for production code, but I wouldn't recommend that.
+It has good support for various tooling and some projects even use it for production code, but that's not recommended.

 #### Example project files and folder structure